Codedazur/Code-de-sprite/README.md

 There's an action interface to controll the animation.
 Currently there are 2 actions available: `play` and `pause`.

-The keys of the objects represent the action to execute and value the selector.
+The keys of the objects represent the action to execute and the value represents the selector.
-If the user click on the `.play` element the play method is executed.
+For example: If the user click on the `.play` element the play method is executed.

 ```javascript
 	actions: {